draeder/gun-relays/README.md

 # gun-relays
-Returns TXT records from `gun.peer.ooo` containing volunteer GUN relays for use in your decentralized apps.
+Returns DNS TXT records from `gun.peer.ooo` containing volunteer GUN relays for use in your decentralized apps.

 ## Usage